choderalab/assaytools/docs/theory.rst

    \left( [R]_T - \sum_{n=1}^N [RL_n] \right) * ([L_n]_T - [RL_n]) - [RL_n] K_n = 0  \:\:,\:\: n = 1, \ldots, N

 This leads to a coupled series of equations that cannot easily be solved in closed form, but are straightforward to solve numerically using the solver :func:`scipy.optimize.fsolve`, starting from an initial guess that ensures the constraints remain satisfied.

+.. todo:: Can we work with log concentrations and affinities here instead for more robust solutions?